 Breast-Feed Your Baby:

 Breast-feed your baby for at least 6months.
-Breast milk carries antibodies which may offer protection from ear infections.
+Breast milk carries antibodies that may offer protection from ear infections.

 Always avoid supporting a bottle in your baby’s mouth while he or she is lying down.
 Always keep in mind to hold your baby in an upright position.